pragmint/open-practices/capabilities-maturity-assessment.md

 1. **Brittle Codebase:** Changing any code is time-consuming, complex, and prone to error.
 2. **Fairly Complex Codebase:** Most changes require significant refactoring, and it's difficult to predict the impact of changes on the overall system.
 3. **Partially Modular Codebase:** Most parts of the system are modular and easy to update, but some are complex and difficult to work with.
-4. **Well-organized Codebase:** When changes are made to the existing codebase, they don’t tend to require much rework.
+4. **Well-organized Codebase:** When changes are made to the existing codebase, they don't tend to require much rework.

 ### [Continuous Delivery](/capabilities/continuous-delivery.md)